BTW-Community/Master-Of-Time/README.md

 This Addon is mainly meant for creative mode usage such as redstone testing, mid-long term testing of certain farms It's *possible* to use it in gameplay but at **your own risk** !
+It is a server side addon, so if you make a server with it, players don't have to install it.

 ## How to use